-Using +Adjust, the installation communicates with the underfloor heating's control centre and adjusts the heating curve and calculated supply temperature according to the underfloor heating system's reconnection.
+Using +Adjust, the system communicates with the under floor heating's control centre and adjusts the heating curve and calculated supply temperature based on the under floor heating system's feedback.

 Activate the climate system you want +Adjust to affect by highlighting the function and pressing the OK button.